 The airport is between 5 and 10 minutes away from the city centre, Parliament House and other well known tourist attractions and is on the intersection of Canberra's main East-West artery, Parkes Way/Pialligo Avenue, and Eastern Ring Road (Monaro Highway/Majura Road) near Pialligo.

 To reach the city from the airport you have three choices.
-An Airporter bus which is a 15-minute trip that leaves hourly and stops off at city hotels ($7 one-way, $12 return); a taxi service which costs about $20 on average or a rental car.
+An Airporter bus which is a 15-minute trip that leaves hourly and stops off at city hotels; a taxi service or a rental car.
 There is no train network in Canberra.
 Local buses operate, however not to the airport, though you can connect with the bus network via the Airporter stop in the city.

 A vast range of reading materials can be found at the Newslink newsagency and gift shop.
 There is also a range of gift and personal items for sale, as well as confectionary and children's activities.
 Newslink can be found on the ground floor of the terminal building and is open seven days a week, from 5.30am to 9pm.